Down Syndrome (Trisomy 21)

 What is Down syndrome?

-Down syndrome is a genetic disorder that causes developmental differences and physical defects.
-It is caused by the presence of an extra copy of chromosome number 21.
+Down syndrome is a genetic disorder that causes physical problems and intellectual disabilities.
+It is most often caused by the presence of an extra copy of chromosome number 21.
 This condition is called trisomy 21.

 Symptoms